 Nicole suggests –

 - Use a hot water bottle a couple times a week to bring blood flow and nutrients to the pelvic area.

 - Castor oil packs – Read my blog post about Castor Oil to get information about all the benefits of Castor Oil Packs and download my free guide on how to make and use them here.
 Castor oil packs are typically used for liver disorders, constipation, other intestinal issues and gallbladder inflammation.
 They’re also really helpful for fibroids and cysts.

 - Liver detox using SGS (Sulforaphane Glucosinolate).
-This helps to speed up phase 2 of liver detoxification which will help address any high levels of bad estrogens.
+This helps to speed up phase 2 of liver detoxification which will help address any high levels of potentially harmful estrogen metabolites.
 I recommend Thorne Reasearch Crucera SGS.
-Take 100mg every other day for 3 weeks.
+Take 100mg every other day for 28 days.